IFMW01/iclr_func/_posts/2025-05-07-distill-example.md

 ### Loss Analysis

 When considering the loss landscape visualisation analysis<d-cite key="li2018visualizing"></d-cite> in the 2D and 3D figures below, we are confronted with similar issues.
-The 2D and 3D test loss plots below, at the minima, where X and Y coordinates are **(0,0)**, for SIDDO, Base and DISDO are 1.993, 1.948 and 1.932, respectively.
+The 2D and 3D test loss plots below, at the minima, where X and Y coordinates are **(0,0)**, for **SIDDO**, Base and **DISDO** are 1.993, 1.948 and 1.932, respectively.
 Again, these values are not too dissimilar, and the 2D plots, in particular, suggest the same trend for their loss regions.
 Once again, we invite the reader to play with the 2D and 3D visualisations of the loss landscapes to get an intuitive feel for what the figures are conveying.

 <div class="l-page">
   <iframe src="{{ 'assets/html/2025-05-07-distill-example/test_loss_landscapes.html' | relative_url }}" frameborder='0' scrolling='no' height="600px" width="100%"></iframe>